mf3661/Finance-Thesis/README.md

 - `plot_ridge_cumulative_return.png`: Cumulative return plot.
 - `plot_ridge_drawdown.png`: Drawdown plot.

+### 5_IPCA

+Implements the Instrumented Principal Component Analysis (IPCA) benchmark used to compare AP Trees against characteristic-based latent factor models.

+#### Main Scripts

+- `5_1_ipca.py`: Main IPCA estimation pipeline.
+Uses firm characteristics as instruments to estimate latent factors and factor loadings.
+- `5_2_ipca_cv.py`: Selects the optimal number of latent factors and model settings through cross-validation or rolling validation.
+- `5_3_ipca_oos.py`: Generates out-of-sample expected returns and portfolio returns using the estimated IPCA model.
+- `5_4_ipca_summary.py`: Summarizes benchmark performance, including return, Sharpe ratio, alpha, and turnover statistics.
+- `submit.sh`: Batch submission script for running IPCA jobs in parallel on the cluster.
+- `logs/`: Cluster job logs for IPCA estimation runs.

+#### Generated Outputs

+- `ipca_monthly_ret.csv`: Monthly long-short returns from the IPCA benchmark.
+- `ipca_summary.csv`: Overall performance summary of the IPCA strategy.
+- `ipca_yearly_sr.csv`: Annual Sharpe ratio series.
+- `ipca_predictions.csv`: Predicted cross-sectional returns from the IPCA model.
+- `plot_ipca_cumulative_return.png`: Cumulative return plot.
+- `plot_ipca_drawdown.png`: Drawdown plot.

+## Extra Explanations
+### Feature Importance

+Feature importance is evaluated through a manual leave-one-feature-out procedure rather than a standalone script.

+For each firm characteristic, we remove the feature from the input set and rerun the **entire AP Tree pipeline**, including:

+1. Feature construction
+2. Tree construction
+3. Portfolio combination and filtering
+4. Pruning / cross-validation
+5. Out-of-sample portfolio evaluation

+The importance of a characteristic is measured by the change in final performance after exclusion, such as:

+- Sharpe ratio decline
+- Return reduction
+- Alpha deterioration
+- Changes in selected tree structures

+We do not provide a dedicated feature-importance script because importance in our framework is **model-level rather than node-level**.
+The contribution of a characteristic affects every stage of the pipeline: candidate tree splits, portfolio interactions, pruning decisions, and final portfolio weights.
+As a result, meaningful importance must be evaluated by rerunning the full project after removing each feature.

+This process is computationally expensive and depends on the user’s chosen specifications (sample period, hyperparameters, rolling windows, benchmark settings, etc.).
+A standalone script would therefore be misleading or incomplete.
+Instead, feature importance should be implemented as a full re-estimation exercise under the user’s preferred setup.

+Compared with simple split-frequency or impurity metrics, this leave-one-feature-out approach provides a more economically relevant measure because it captures each characteristic’s contribution to final out-of-sample investment performance.

 **Note:** AI help review and debug our code, and reformulate code.
 AI is not used in coding pipeline.